-Simplified restoration process (2001 & 2008); modified restoration process (2004, repealed in 2008)
+Simplified restoration process (2001 & 2008); restricted restoration process (2004, repealed in 2008)

 Kentucky, like Florida, has one of the most restrictive laws regarding the loss of voting rights for a felony conviction and, like Florida, these laws have received significant public attention since 2000.
 The Kentucky Constitution disenfranchises all persons for life upon conviction for a felony offense.
 In 2001, the Kentucky Legislature passed a bill to simplify the process of applying to the governor for rights restoration.
-The new law requires the Department of Corrections to inform individuals of their right to apply to the governor for the restoration of voting rights.
+The law requires the Department of Corrections to inform individuals of their right to apply to the governor for the restoration of voting rights.
 In addition, the Department is directed to collect information regarding all eligible persons who have inquired about having their voting rights restored and to transmit that list to the governor's office.

 In 2004, Governor Ernie Fletcher issued an executive order that reversed some of the progress made toward easing the restoration process in 2001.
-The policy change required all applicants to submit a formal written letter explaining why they believed their voting rights should be restored in addition to three letters of personal reference.
-Consequently, the numbers of people who had their rights restored under the Fletcher administration declined relative to prior governors.
-This policy was subsequently abolished in March 2008 by Governor Steve Beshear.
+The policy change required all applicants to submit a formal letter explaining why they believed their voting rights should be restored, in addition to supplying three letters of personal reference.
+Consequently, the number of people who had their rights restored under the Fletcher administration declined relative to prior governors.
+This policy was subsequently repealed in March 2008 by Governor Steve Beshear.
 The new policy eliminates the requirements of a filing fee, personal statement, and letters of reference.
-As of July 2008, Governor Beshear had restored rights to 790 people since the policy change in March.
+As of 2010, Governor Beshear had restored rights to 4,260 people.